Finding Meaning in Disease

 The Meaning of Life

-I hate snakes.
-Hate is a strong word, but there it is.
-So imagine my excitement this time last year when we entered the year of the Black Water Snake.
-I knew it was going to be a wild ride, and not just because I hate snakes: I knew it because a year whose symbolic energy is turmoil and transformation ain’t going to be easy.
+When we entered the year of the Black Water Snake.
+I knew it was going to be a wild ride: a year whose symbolic energy is turmoil and transformation ain’t going to be easy.

 Betwixt and Between: How to Navigate Life's Transitions